philc/backtrace_shortener/README.markdown

     BacktraceShortener.filters.unshift(Proc.new { |backtrace| backtrace[0, 10] }

-If you need to access the full backtrace while debugging, you can call `my_exception.full_backtrace`.
+If you need to access the full backtrace while debugging, you can call `the_exception.full_backtrace`.